Ganja, Azerbaijan: Sports

 The city has one professional football team, Kapaz, currently competing in the second-flight of Azerbaijani football, the Azerbaijan First Division.
 The club has three Azerbaijani league and four cup titles.

-There are Olympic Sports Complex with 2 buildings (put into operation in 2002 and 2006 respectively), Ganja City Stadium with a capacity of 27000 put into use in 1964 and other sporting facilities in Ganja.
+There are Olympic Sports Complex with 2 buildings (put into operation in 2002 and 2006 respectively), Ganja City Stadium with a capacity of 27,000 put into use in 1964 and other sporting facilities in Ganja.

-İn September 2017 "Ganja Marathon 2017" was organized involving 11,000 people from different regions of Azerbaijan, as well as foreigners under the slogan "Be with us in the Marathon".
+In September 2017 "Ganja Marathon 2017" was organized involving 11,000 people from different regions of Azerbaijan, as well as foreigners under the slogan "Be with us in the Marathon".
 The race started from Triumphal Arch and finished at the Heydar Aliyev Park Complex covering a distance of 17 kilometers.

 Transportation

 Public transport

 Ganja has a large urban transport system, mostly managed by the Ministry of Transportation.
 In 2013, Ministry of Transportation stated that the city, along with Nakhchivan and Sumqayit will have a new subway line within the framework of the 20-year subway program.
 The city had a trolleybus system, functioning from 1955 to 2004.

 Ganja is without a tram system since Ganja tramway network ceased in the 1980s.

+Public transport in Ganja, the second largest city of Azerbaijan, is primarily served by municipal bus routes.
+Since the introduction of the CityCard system, cashless payment has become the main method of fare collection.
+Passengers can pay for bus rides using a rechargeable contactless smart card or directly with any bank card (Visa and Mastercard).

+The CityCard mobile application is available on both App Store and Google Play, allowing users to manage their balance and access route information.
+A detailed map of bus routes in Ganja is provided on the CityCard official website.